nuxt-modules/turnstile/README.md

 ## Usage

 To verify, you need to
-- Include turnstile in your client, for example to build a contact form
+- Include turnstile in your client (for example to build a contact form)
-- Verify the token you get from the client on the server, before sending the email out
+- Verify the token, you get from the client, on the server (before sending the email out)

 ### Client